 To create the safe/calm/happy place, the therapist can ask the child to think about a place he feels calm and good inside to create a safe/calm place.
 The child will describe (or can draw) the place.
 The calm/safe place protocol should be followed to create it.

-Phase 3 Assessment: Assess the target for EMDR processing y stimulating primary aspects of the memory:
+Phase 3 Assessment: Assess the target for EMDR processing by stimulating primary aspects of the memory:

 Therapist assists the family to decide targets to reprocess in EMDR.
 Standard EMDR protocol should be followed.
-The Negative Cognition and Positive Cognition should be identified, as well as the SUD and VOC.
+The Negative Belief and Positive Belief (Kiessling) should be identified, as well as the SUD and VOC.
 Emotions experienced should be listed and the therapist should find the location for disturbance in the body.

 Sal had difficulty coming up with specific examples of times he has not made good choices, but was able to identify a time at the bus stop, at school, and at home where he did not make good choices.
 Therapist will target each of these times in the Desensitization phase.

-Techniques from Joan Lovett’s book Small Wonders can be used to have the parent tell the story while the child processes the disturbing event/memory, or the child can tell the story when the parent is not present.
-For example, the therapist can have Sal tell the story on the bus where he did not make a good decision while BLS is applied by the parent or the therapist–whether the parent or therapist does the tapping will depend on what best meets the needs of the child and parent.
+Narrative techniques from Joan Lovett’s book Small Wonders: Healing Childhood Trauma with EMDR (2007) can be used to have the parent tell the story while the child processes the disturbing event/memory, or the child can tell the story when the parent is not present.
+For example, the therapist can have Sal tell the story on the bus where he did not make a good decision while BLS is applied by the parent or the therapist.
+Whether the parent or therapist does the tapping will depend on what best meets the needs of the child and parent.
 The parent may not understand how to apply the tapping, or may not want to.
-In addition, the child may or may not want the parent to do the tapping. [ In some cases, the child may tap on their own body during this phase or the therapist may use alternate tactile BLS such as the ‘buzzies’ from Neurotek (www.neurotekcorp.com).]
+In addition, the child may or may not want the parent to do the tapping.
+In some cases, the child may tap on their own body during this phase or the therapist may use alternate tactile BLS such as the ‘buzzies’ from Neurotek EMDR equipment.

 Theraplay ® techniques can be used in between BLS sets to titrate the work.
 If a child has difficulty reprocessing for a long period of time, 2-5 minutes of reprocessing can be done, followed by a Theraplay ® technique such as balloon volley or bubble popping.
 These techniques can be used to soothe and ground the child.
 Blowing bubbles and popping them can be a form of deep breathing when instructed to use the diaphragm, and the touch of the bubbles can assist the child with staying grounded and in the present while eliciting the sense of touch.
 Other activities such as “feeding” assists the child on many levels with building the relationship and taking care of needs related to nurture.